wp-plugins/app-store-assistant/readme.txt

 	* Button colors and style
 	* Choose which detail elements to display and their order
 	* Adjust App Icon image size
+	* Elements can be displayed in an Accordian (show/hide)
 * Cache detail and images locally for quicker page load times
 * Remove the whole cache or individual items
 * Widget to show ATOM/RSS Feed of Apps
 * Use custom Excerpts or let App Store Assistant auto-create an excerpt
 * Tested with over 300 Themes
 * Screenshot Lightbox support
+* wp-o-matic plugin support

 *-----[Amazon.com functionality is a beta release. **Use this feature with caution!!!**]-----*